 How to Use a Load Calc Worksheet for Office Buildings

 An accurate office building load calculation is a fundamental requirement for any commercial electrical project, ensuring the system is safe, efficient, and compliant with the National Electrical Code (NEC).
 For a master electrician or journeyman electrician, mastering this process is essential.
 The standard method, outlined in NEC Article 220, involves a systematic tallying of all potential electrical loads—from general lighting and receptacles to heavy HVAC equipment.
-By correctly applying a commercial demand factor to non-continuous loads and accounting for continuous loads at 125%, you can precisely determine the total service size needed.
-A proper calculation prevents dangerous overloads and avoids costly over-sizing of equipment like the main distribution panel (MDP) and service conductors, forming the backbone of a reliable electrical design.
+By correctly applying a commercial demand factor to non-continuous loads and accounting for continuous loads per the NEC rules (the common 125% treatment for continuous loads where applicable), you can precisely determine the total service size needed.
+A proper calculation prevents dangerous overloads and avoids costly over‑sizing of equipment like the main distribution panel (MDP) and service conductors, forming the backbone of a reliable electrical design.

 Why Accurate Office Building Load Calculation is Critical